mzhang0808/Climb-App/README.md

 ### Additional information about the project

-**Target Audience**: Event coordinators and competitors in climbing competitions
+**Target Audience**: Athletes in climbing competitions

 **Main Functionality**

+For the minimum viable product:
+- Competitors can create a competition
+- Competitors can register for a competition
 - Competitors can upload scores
 - Competitors can view automatically calculated results

+For the final sprint:
 - Competitors can have climbing scores verified digitally
 - Competitors can view past competitions and scores
-- Competitors can register for competitions

 ## Installation